 Q. How do I book private Pilates sessions?

 A. Contact Christine from our 'contact us' page here.
 For cancellations of private session, 48 hours notice is required or the full session fee will still be payable.

 Q. Is Pilates just for women?

 A. Absolutely not!
-We already have many male clients of all levels.
+Pilates is equally beneficial for all and complements other forms of exercise by targeting and improving weak areas.
+We already have many male clients of all abilities.
 In fact, many top sportsmen incorporate Pilates into their training, e.g., Andy Murray; the New Zealand 'All Blacks' rugby team; the British Olympic Rowing Team.

 Q. Can I do Pilates whilst pregnant?

 A. Yes.
 Pilates is very beneficial during pregnancy and helps achieve faster postnatal recovery.
 We recommend private sessions or special antenatal classes.

 Q. I have an injury/illness - can Pilates help?

 A. Pilates is very beneficial to conditions such as back pain, neck pain, rehabilitation after knee, hip or shoulder operations.
 It can also offer benefits to those suffering from fibromyalgia, M.S., Parkinson's and scoliosis.